dyhes/zulip/templates/zerver/help/include/how-to-start-a-new-topic.md

 !!! warn ""

-    In Zulip, you can compose a message to a different place than the one you are viewing.
+    In Aloha, you can compose a message to a different place than the one you are viewing.
 In this situation, the message feed will fade to indicate what's going on.